niths4u/juvini/README.md

 #### Method : `cat_cat(df[[cat_col1,cat_col2]])`
 #### Examples

 This will take the top 5 categories for each column and plot it.
-You can change this value 5 using parameters `xcap` and `ycap` as mentioned below
+You can change this value 5 using parameters `xcap` and `ycap` as mentioned below.
+For each value of X , it will give the countplot for values in Y.
+Also the tool will take care of all subplots and figure size etc. User do not have to figure out the sizing and subplot grid size.
 ```
 import pandas as pd
 from juvini import cat_cat